cambragol/fallout-fission/_pages/clues_page_mini-guide.md

 - **Title uniqueness:** Duplicate titles are ignored.
 Matching is case-insensitive.
 - **Link resolution:** `[[Target Title]]` links are resolved at runtime.
 Missing targets appear as plain text and are not clickable.
-- **Automatic pagination:** Articles are split into pages automatically when they exceed the Pip?Boy screen height.
+- **Automatic pagination:** Articles are split into pages automatically when they exceed the Pip‑Boy screen height.
-- **Image rendering:** Images are centered and displayed with a retro scanline effect using the Pip?Boy green palette.
+- **Image rendering:** Images are centered and displayed with a retro scanline effect using the Pip‑Boy green palette.
-- **Performance:** Keep images under **350 � 410 pixels** for best results.
+- **Performance:** Keep images under **350 × 410 pixels** for best results.
 Larger images are clipped.

 ---